sandra-Chem/Pinewood-Pyrolysis-Thermodynamic-Study/README.md

 Gas compositions measured at 400, 500 and 600 °C during the heating experiment are being compared with thermodynamic equilibrium calculations at the corresponding temperatures.

 ## Current Status

+## Experimental Gas Analysis

+A pinewood pyrolysis experiment was conducted with a target reactor temperature of 600 °C.

+Gas samples were collected during the heating process when the reactor reached approximately 400 °C and 500 °C, followed by samples at 600 °C. An additional gas sample was collected after approximately 15 minutes at 600 °C.

+Therefore, the 400 °C and 500 °C measurements represent gas composition during the heating ramp of the 600 °C experiment rather than independent pyrolysis experiments conducted at those temperatures.

+The gas samples were analyzed using a gas analyzer.

+The measured gas components included:
+- CO
+- CO₂
+- H₂
+- O₂
+- NOx

+The experimental results are provided in `experimental_gas_results.csv`.

 **Ongoing**